rafalstanczuk/PascalStrzalki/README.md

 ## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 This reconstruction is provided for educational and historical purposes.
 The original program was created by Rafał Stańczuk in 2003.

 ---